A poem of ascent of David,

 Now you don't seem so proud

-I am not carrying myself as if I am a great man, I am not trying to handle matters which are beyond my ability (in an attempt to impress others).
-I recognize that certain tasks are beyond my ability.
+I am not carrying myself as if I am a great man, I am not trying to handle matters which are beyond my ability.
 I have my own talents but I am not one who can handle every type of challenge.
 I do not pretend to know it all.

 I have compared myself to a baby and imagined myself as an infant dependent upon his mother to wean him, my soul is like a child who needs his mother.